jeongoon/elmnt-scrollpicker/README.md

         --  the state record
   ```

-The benifit of long signature is that hen you try to extend model and
-add more features(functions), those functions are stil working
-with your own model.
+which makes setOptions can be provided with a subset of MinimalState.

 ## Init
 Let's initialise our example model.
 Each picker model(or state) could be
-initialised with functions such as [`initMinimalModel`][initMinimalModel],
+initialised with functions such as [`initMinimalState`][initMinimalState],
 [`setOptions`][setOptions] and [`setScrollStopCheckTime`][setScrollStopCheckTime]